 Houses and buildings

 Open between 10:00am and 5:00pm.
 Some houses close later during the summer months.
-Check with our Visitor Centre staff when you arrive for information about our free Museum House Talks.

 To find out more, please contact us, or ask one of our Visitor Centre staff.